Instagram Tips & Strategies

 2. Tap the paper airplane (Share) icon.

-3. In the menu that pops up, tap "Copy link."
+3. In the menu that appears, tap "Copy link."

-4. Open your phone's web browser and search for an "Instagram Reel downloader" website (plenty of free options exist).
+4. Open your phone's web browser and search for an "Instagram Reel downloader" website (many free options exist).
 Alternatively, you can use a dedicated downloader app you've installed from the app store.

-5. On the website or in the app, you'll see a field where you can paste the link you copied.
+5. On the website or in the app, you'll see a field where you can paste the copied link.
 Paste it in.

 6. Tap the "Download" button.
-The tool will process the video, and you'll typically be given a link to download the video file (usually an MP4), with sound included.
+The tool will process the video, and you'll typically get a link to download the video file (usually MP4), with sound included.

 A Quick Word on Safety and Etiquette

-While third-party tools are extremely useful, you should be careful.
-They are not affiliated with Instagram, and you should use them with common sense:
+While third-party tools are very useful, you should be cautious.
+They are not affiliated with Instagram, and you should use them responsibly:

-• Never Give Out Your Password: A legitimate downloader tool will only ever ask for the public URL of the Reel.
-It will never ask you to log in with your Instagram username and password.
+• Never share your password: A legitimate downloader will only ask for the public URL of the Reel.
+It will never request your Instagram login details.
 If it does, close it immediately.

-• Be Mindful of Ads: These free services are supported by advertising, which can sometimes be intrusive or misleading.
-Be cautious about what you click on.
+• Be cautious of ads: These free services are supported by advertising, which can sometimes be intrusive or misleading.
+Be careful what you click on.

-• Copyright Still Applies: Just because you can download someone else's video doesn't mean you have the right to re-upload it as your own.
-If you repurpose another creator's content, always give them proper credit.
-Also, remember that a song's license on Instagram doesn't carry over to other platforms like YouTube.
+• Copyright still applies: Just because you can download someone else's video doesn't mean you have the right to re-upload it as your own.
+If you re-purpose another creator's content, always give them proper credit.
+Also, remember that a song's license on Instagram doesn't transfer to other platforms like YouTube.

 Method 4: Good Old-Fashioned Screen Recording

-If all else fails, or if you want a foolproof method that doesn't rely on any third-party websites, you can always rely on screen recording.
-Both iPhones and Android devices have this feature built right in.
+If all else fails, or if you want a guaranteed method that doesn't rely on third-party websites, you can always use screen recording.
+Both iPhones and Android devices have this feature built in.

-This will capture everything exactly as it appears on your screen - video and audio included.
+This captures everything exactly as it appears on your screen - video and audio included.

 For iPhone Users:

-1. First, make sure Screen Recording is in your Control Center.
-Go to Settings >, Control Center and add "Screen Recording" if it isn't already there.
+1. First, ensure Screen Recording is added to your Control Center.
+Go to Settings >,, Control Center and add "Screen Recording" if it's not there already.

 2. Open the Instagram Reel you want to save.
-Mute your phone if you don't want notifications popping up in the recording.
+Mute your phone if you don't want notifications showing during recording.

 3. Swipe down from the top-right corner of your screen to open the Control Center.

 4. Tap the record icon (a circle within a circle).
-After a three-second countdown, it will begin recording.
+After a three-second countdown, it will start recording.

-5. Swipe up to close the Control Center and let the full Reel play through.
+5. Swipe up to close the Control Center and let the reel play through.

-6. To stop, tap the red clock or status bar at the top of your screen and hit "Stop."
+6. To stop, tap the red clock or status bar at the top of your screen and select "Stop."

-7. The video will be saved to your Photos app, where you can easily trim the beginning and end.
+7. The recording will be saved to your Photos app, where you can crop or trim as needed.

 For Android Users:

-1. Pull down your notification shade from the top of the screen to reveal the Quick Settings panel.
+1. Pull down the notification shade from the top of the screen to access Quick Settings.

 3. A small menu will appear.
-Make sure you select "Media sounds" so it captures audio from the app, not your microphone.
+Make sure to select "Media sounds" to include audio from the app, not just your microphone.

-5. Navigate to the Reel and let it play.
+5. Navigate to the Reel and play it as needed.

-6. When you're done, pull down the notification shade again and tap the stop button on the screen recorder notification.
+6. When finished, pull down the notification shade again and tap the stop button on the screen recorder notification.

-7. Your recording will be saved in your phone's gallery, ready to be edited.
+7. The recorded video will be saved in your gallery, ready for editing.

-When to use this method: It's a universal solution that works for any video on any public or private account (so long as you can view it).
-The downside is that the quality might be slightly lower than a direct download, and you'll always have to trim the ends.
+When to use this method: It's a universal solution that works for any video on any public or private account (as long as you can view it).
+The downside is slightly lower quality than a direct download, and you'll need to trim the ends afterward.

 Best Practices After Exporting Your Reel

-• Remove the Watermark for Other Platforms: If your saved video includes an Instagram Reel watermark, you may want to remove it before posting to platforms like TikTok, which has been known to reduce the reach of videos containing a competing platform's logo.
-Many online video editors can help with this.
+• Remove the watermark for other platforms: If your saved video includes an Instagram Reel watermark, you might want to remove it before posting to TikTok, which tends to lessen the reach of videos with other platform logos.
+Many online editors can help with this.

 Final Thoughts

-Whether you're using Instagram's download features, getting a clean copy with a third-party app, or just screen recording your content, saving your Reels is straightforward.
-The best method simply depends on whose Reel it is, whether you need the audio, and how you plan to use it.
+Whether you use Instagram's built-in download feature, a third-party app, or screen recording, saving your Reels is straightforward.
+The best method depends on who owns the Reel, whether the audio is important, and how you plan to use the video.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.